candidatelabs/Slack-RAG/README.md

 A powerful Slack data analysis tool focused on candidate activity, built with PyQt6, SQLite, and AI-powered semantic search.

+Effortlessly syncs Slack conversations from key client channels (candidatelabs, candidate-labs) based on user and date range.

+Local Data Warehouse (SQLite): All Slack messages, threads, and sync logs are stored locally for blazing-fast retrieval—no more redundant API calls.

+Semantic Search Engine (ChromaDB): Every message is transformed into a semantic vector using OpenAI embeddings, allowing deep, context-aware search across conversations.

+RAG-Powered Smart Querying: Using Retrieval-Augmented Generation (RAG) with Claude, users can ask any custom question and get responses backed by real Slack history—not just generic AI guesses.

+Custom Prompting to query against slack data

+How It Works (High-Level Flow):
+User Inputs: Email + date range → Choose "Force Refresh" or use cached data.

+Slack Sync: Fetches all messages and threads from relevant channels → Stored in SQLite.

+Semantic Indexing: Every message is embedded with OpenAI embeddings → Indexed in ChromaDB.

+Smart Querying: User prompts trigger semantic search → Relevant messages are pulled → Claude provides a context-aware answer.

+Lightning-Fast Access: If the data is cached, queries are near-instantaneous.

 ## Features

 - Client-centric (channel-centric) analysis